romance939913/cache-out/README.md

 Users may type in any word or symbol in the companies name and, if specific enough, it will populate in the suggestions box.

 ### Technologies and Libraries
-* Backend: Rails/ActiveRecord/PostgreSQL
+* Backend: Ruby on Rails/ActiveRecord/PostgreSQL
-* Frontend: React/Redux
+* Frontend: React.js/Redux.js
 * [Financial Modeling Prep API](https://financialmodelingprep.com/)
 * [News API](https://newsapi.org/)
 * [Recharts](http://recharts.org/en-US/)